kubernetes-sigs/lws/site/content/en/docs/examples/disaggregatedset/topology-aware-scheduling/_index.md

 ## Option 2: Kueue topology-aware scheduling

-Kueue admits the DisaggregatedSet and asks the scheduler to pack each role (prefill and decode) into one topology domain.
+The DisaggregatedSet API doesn't integrate directly with Kueue.
+Instead, Kueue admits the underlying LWS pod groups and asks the scheduler to pack each role (prefill and decode) into one topology domain.
 Use this when Kueue already manages quota and admission for your cluster.